 Member voting.
 In the event that the California Nonprofit Mutual Benefit Law or other applicable law requires a vote of members on a matter, the Promoter Members will vote on the matter, following the processes described in Section 2.10 below.

-Membership Terminations.
-The membership of any Member will terminate upon the occurrence of any one or more of the conditions set forth in this Section 2.8.
-Upon termination or expiration of the status of a Member in the Corporation, all rights and privileges associated with being a Member will terminate and such Member shall not be considered in good standing for purposes of these Bylaws:
+Good Standing.
+The membership of any Member will terminate or be suspended upon the occurrence of any one or more of the conditions set forth in this Section 2.8.
+Upon termination, expiration, or during the suspension, of a Member’s status in the Corporation, all rights and privileges associated with being a Member will terminate and such Member will not be considered in good standing for purposes of these Bylaws.

 Resignation.
 A Member may resign from the Corporation at any time by sending a resignation letter to the Chair or Secretary of the Corporation.
 No pro rata refund of any membership fees, dues or assessments will be made for the balance of the calendar year in which the resignation is effective.